 IFBTA also offers a food and beverage technology certification program.

 “We have the industry’s first and only certification program for all restaurant technology,” Grimes said.
 The program features different modules that walk through basic technology restaurant point-of-sale systems use to more advanced courses in development to provide a “deep-dive” on topics such as POS, back office, and data security.

 As one of the largest restaurant technology providers domestically and internationally, Oracle Food and Beverage has participated in chapter meetings and industry events with IFBTA globally.
 The organization collaborates with Oracle because it is “one of the few truly global companies in the restaurant sector and is a company that has technologies in every segment of the industry,” according to Grimes.
 “The Oracle members are able to share a vast amount of knowledge at our events, which really helps with peer education.”

 The partnership also has yielded some memorable moments.
 At this past year’s FSTEC event in Dallas, the Oracle team won the charity bowling tournament at the IFBTA’s Celebration of Technology.
 “We had a great time because it was competitive fun, but it also supported a good cause,” Grimes said.
 “In the future, we’re looking to expand this to be a regional event series throughout the year to raise funds for a variety of industry charities.”

 IFBTA plans to continue working with Oracle and expand its international reach.
-Forward-thinking technologies, such as kiosk ordering, mobile order and delivery, and ghost kitchens, are some topics that members can look forward to discussing in upcoming educational meetings.
+Forward-thinking technologies, such as self-service kiosk ordering, mobile order and delivery, and ghost kitchens, are some topics that members can look forward to discussing in upcoming educational meetings.